dustinpfister/blog_posts/_posts/threejs-buffer-geometry-set-draw-range.md

 ### There is reading more on the buffer geometry class in general

 There is my [main blog post on the buffer geometry](/2021/04/22/threejs-buffer-geometry/) class that might be a good read for learning a thing or two about the buffer geometry class in general.

-There are also a number of other posts of interest that are relevant to the content of this post such as the one on the [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/), and also the [index of a buffer geometry](/2022/12/09/threejs-buffer-geometry-index/) as well.
+### Know about the position attribute of a buffer geometry object

+There are a number of attributes that compose data for a geometry, maybe the most relevant one of interest with this post would be the [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/).
+This attribute contains the actual points in space that will form one or more triangles that are use to define the state of the geometry.
+There are a number of other core attributes that you should also know a thing or two about at this point such as the normal, and uv attribute.
+However when it just comes to the set draw range method this is the main attribute of interest here.

+### Know what an indexed and non indexed geometry is

+The [index of a buffer geometry](/2022/12/09/threejs-buffer-geometry-index/) is something that you show be aware of at this point when it comes to the use of this method.
 If a geometry has an index then the values that I want to pass to the set draw range method should be in terms of the state of the index, otherwise I want to think more in terms of the count of the position attribute.

 ### Source code is also up on Github